VaradGattani13/MovieRecommendationSystem/README.md

 # MovieRecomendtionSystem
-A Machine Learning project which recommends you movie based on your search
+A Machine Learning based recommender system(model)  which recommends you movies based on your search.